lfinnigan/lfinnigan.github.io/fields.md

    <td><strong>Notes and Best Practices</strong></td>
    <td>
     <ul>
-        <li>Avoid use of placeholder values (e.g., “Unknown”, “n.d.”).
+        <li>Avoid use of placeholder values (e.g., "Unknown", "n.d.").
 If a date is unknown, we encourage including an estimated date range or value compatible with EDTF.
 If an estimate cannot be made, leave the field blank
-        <li>For guidance on dates or date ranges that reflect “aboutness” (for example, a memoir <em>about</em> the 1870s) please see
+        <li>For guidance on dates or date ranges that reflect "aboutness" (for example, a memoir <em>about</em> the 1870s) please see
         <p id="gdcalert11" ><span style="color: red; font-weight: bold">>>>>>  gd2md-html alert: undefined internal link (link text: "Temporal Coverage").
 Did you generate a TOC? </span><br>(<a href="#">Back to top</a>)(<a href="#gdcalert12">Next alert</a>)<br><span style="color: red; font-weight: bold">>>>>> </span></p>
         <a href="#heading=h.tso54ioou99r">Temporal Coverage</a>
         <li>Except where appropriate for born-digital objects, do not map dates of digitization or digital publication (as opposed to the creation of the original) to dcterms:date or dc:date.
 Institutions with QDC support may use alternate mappings such as dcterms:issued or dcterms:available.
 Institutions without QDC support should map only the date the item was created to dc:date